Toyota Land Cruiser Prado: Australia

 The Australian market J250 series Land Cruiser continues to be marketed as the Land Cruiser Prado, with local introduction in mid-2024.

 The J250 series Land Cruiser Prado was launched in Australia in June 2024 with the same trim levels as the fourth generation: GX, GXL, Altitude, VX, and Kakadu.
 It is only available with 1GD-FTV 2.8-litre turbocharged diesel engine with the mild-hybrid 48V system.
 The higher-spec VX and Kakadu trims come with an exclusive grille with glossy vertical slats and the Toyota "T" badge instead of the Toyota lettering.

-South Africa
+South Asia

+Pakistan

+In Pakistan, the Land Cruiser 250 is available in two trim levels, the TX with the 2.7-litre 2TR-FE petrol engine mated to a 6-speed automatic transmission and the VX with the 2.8-litre 1GD-FTV turbodiesel engine with an 8-speed automatic transmission.

+Sri Lanka

+The Land Cruiser 250 was introduced in the Sri Lankan market on 1 February 2025 after the relaxation of the ban on vehicle imports.
+It is available in the Sri Lankan market in "All Rounder" and "Lux" variants powered by 1GD-FTV 2.8-litre turbo-diesel engine with an 8-speed automatic transmission.

+Southeast Asia

+Brunei

-The Land Cruiser Prado was launched in South Africa on 3 June 2024, with two grades available: TX and VX-R; it is powered by a 1GD-FTV 2.8-litre turbocharged diesel engine.
-At launch, there is the First Edition (FE) limited edition model based on the VX-R range available for the first consumers.
+The Land Cruiser Prado was launched in Brunei market on 17 January 2025 in VX and TX variants powered by a 1GD-FTV 2.8-litre turbodiesel engine mated with 8-speed automatic transmission.

-China

-The Chinese market Land Cruiser Prado was previewed in November 2023 at the Guangzhou Auto Show.
-It went on sale in April 2024 as a locally assembled model after the Land Cruiser Prado model of the previous generation had been discontinued in June 2020.
-It is produced and sold by FAW Toyota in Sichuan, which previously produced the older Prado generations.
-Available grade levels are BX 5-seater, TX 5-seater, TX 6-seater, and WX 6-seater.
-The 2.4 litre T24A-FTS petrol hybrid engine and 8-speed automatic transmission is standard across the range.